When To Use Burned Or Burnt And Learned Or Learnt

 sleep/slept

-There are also a set of short verbs that always end with T in any tense.
+There is also a set of short verbs that always end with T in any tense.

 hit/hit